chuntr/pagebloat/README.md

 # pagebloat
-Tampermonkey script that resizes the default column widths for some popular sites to take advantage of wider monitors
+A script for Tampermonkey that will resize the default page widths to take full advantage of wider monitors, and improve readability at higher zoom levels.

+# Currently supported sites:

+readthedocs.org
+stackexchange.com
+stackoverflow.com
+serverfault.com